jannicz/svg-icon-sprite/README.md

 }
 ```

-When using multi-color icons (icon that contain styles inside of their markup),
+When used with icons that contain styles inside their markup (multi-color),
-you will only be able to apply CSS transforms (i.e. scale).
+you will not be able to apply this CSS property without further work.

 ### Scaling and Sizing